forestgrape/coronavirus/5_epidemiological/spread_analyses.md

 * ##### Smoking
   _Through Smoking_: Smokers and Ex-Smokers.
 Ex-smokers have a higher risk for severe risk than never smokers.

-  > Current smokers seem to have no higher Covid risk than never smokers, but a lower risk than former smokers.
-This could be caused by (possibly toxic) environment changes in the lung when smoking.
-However [local environment changes in the lungs](../6_prevention_and_treatment/temperature_modulation.md) can also be achieved with sauna or steam inhalation which don't have the health hazards of smoke.
+  > However the overall health benefits of a smoke stop outweigh by fare a possible increased Covid incidence: Current smokers seem to have no higher Covid risk than never smokers, but a lower risk than former smokers.
+This could be caused by (possibly toxic) environment changes in the lung when smoking.[Local environment changes in the lungs](../6_prevention_and_treatment/temperature_modulation.md) can also be achieved with sauna or steam inhalation which don't have the possibility of health hazards which smoke has.

 #### Overweight
 * *Observations:*